FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 ## Hidding Admin only page by default

-finally, we need to hide an admin-only page by default to ensure regular users don't accidentally land on the admin-only page.
+To hide an admin-only page by default to ensure regular users don't accidentally land on the admin-only page the following steps are needed.

 1. Go to the Dashboard 2.0 sidebar, and select the layout tab.
 2. Locate the admin-only page and click on the edit icon next to it.